|

 Arts Groups

-- The AGOG publication reduces volunteer burn-out by offering an alternative way for groups to promote and advertise
+- The AGOG publication reduces volunteer burn-out by offering an alternative way for groups to promote and advertise ...their event

 - Saves money by allowing groups the option to include their event program in the AGOG publication.